Wide Open West: History

 In September 2016, WOW! purchased NuLink, a cable company serving Newnan, Georgia with approximately 34,000 customers at the time the deal closed.

-In October 2016, WOW! came to an agreement with Midco to sell its systems in Lawrence, Kansas.
-These systems currently pass approximately 67,000 homes and businesses in the area.
+In October, it came to an agreement with Midco to sell its systems in Lawrence, Kansas; these systems currently pass approximately 67,000 homes and businesses in the area.

-On June 28, 2017, WOW! officially no longer serves the Lawrence, Kansas area.
+After a 2017 initial public offering, the firm was publicly traded with Avista Capital Partners and Crestview Partners retaining significant stakes.
+On June 28, WideOpenWest officially no longer serves the Lawrence, Kansas area.

 On March 6, 2018 WOW! announced that they had deployed DOCSIS 3.1 to 95% of their footprint, one of the first cable operators to reach that near-ubiquitous threshold.
+As of August 6, 2019 Avista sold their shares in the firm, leaving Crestview WOW's largest shareholder holding a 37% stake in the company.

-On June 30, 2021 WOW! stated that it is selling its Cleveland and Columbus, Ohio, service areas to Atlantic Broadband (since renamed Breezeline) for $1.13 billion; it closed the deal on September 1, 2021.
-Also on June 30, WOW! announced the sale of its systems in Chicago; Evansville, Indiana; and Anne Arundel, Maryland to Astound Broadband for $661 million.
+On June 30, 2021 WOW! stated that it is selling its Cleveland and Columbus, Ohio, service areas to Atlantic Broadband (since renamed Breezeline) for $1.13 billion; it closed the deal on September 1.
+Also in June, WOW! announced the sale of its systems in Chicago, Evansville, and Anne Arundel, Maryland to Astound Broadband for $661 million.

 On May 15, 2023, WOW! has announced that it would discontinue its in-house TV services, including WOW!
 TV+ and migrating its video customers to YouTube TV across its footprint.
 WOW! will still maintain its current cable TV system while the said migration takes place.
 This move would free up bandwidth for the company's ISP overall.
+The full transition is expected to be completed by April 2026, in which traditional cable TV service will be dissolved.

+On December 31, 2025, DigitalBridge and Crestview announced that they had completed the take-private acquisition of WOW! for $1.5 billion.